kasra-sal/Network_Automation/README.md

 # Network Automation

-The goal of this project is to automate configuration of switches and routers using ansible.
-This project is used to demonstrate basic understanding of ansible and jinja.
-This project was NOT intended to show knowledge of networking, although basic networking has been done to make this project functional.
+The aim of this project is to utilize Ansible and Jinja to automate the configuration of switches and routers.
+It serves as a means to demonstrate a fundamental comprehension of these technologies.
+While basic networking knowledge was applied to make the project functional, the project itself was not intended to showcase networking expertise.

 # Before We Start

-This repository contains necessary yaml files to perform this basic automation.
-HOWEVER, I decided to not use some of the built in modules such as ios.ios.l2_interfaces to configure as it somewhat limited what I had planned.
-So I just generated my own csv files and used jinja to import necessary variables into a config format to allow more customizability.
+Please note that this repository comprises the essential YAML files needed to execute this basic automation.
+However, it is important to mention that certain built-in modules, such as ios.ios.l2_interfaces, were not employed due to limitations that would have constrained the desired outcome.
+Instead, custom CSV files were generated and Jinja was utilized to import necessary variables into a configuration format, providing more flexibility.
 It's worth noting a few things:
   -  The contents in the repo are a base point of what could be done, feel free to take ideas and improve it.
   -  This is not an educational project for networking, it is intended to illustrate how you could send configs manually or through pipelines.
   -  The devices are hosted on gns3 vm, you will need to acquire ios qemus through purchasing license from cisco modeling labs.